Foolproof Lemon Aioli Recipe

 It helps to use a high-powered blender to make a super creamy emulsion, but you don’t need to get fancy.
 Any decent solid blender with variable speeds will work.

 - Use a blend of oils.
-As I said above, a mix of neutral vegetable oil blended with some fine extra-virgin oil makes an aioli with a nicely balanced flavor.
-I love extra-virgin olive oil on everything from pasta to dessert, but find that aioli made with 100 percent EVOO can come on a little strong.
+A mix of neutral vegetable oil blended with some fine extra-virgin oil makes an aioli with a nicely balanced flavor.
+I love extra-virgin olive oil on everything from pasta to dessert, but find that aioli made with 100 percent EVOO can taste too strong.

 - Drizzle the oil into the blender in a slow, steady stream of droplets — this is the magic step to making an emulsion that doesn’t break.